 Roasting vegetables in the oven has become a popular way to prepare vegetables at home and in restaurants alike.
 And why not?
 Roasting vegetables easy and tasty.
-The high oven heat helps caramelize the natural sugars in veggies, boosting flavor without adding extra butter or salt.
+The high oven heat helps caramelize the natural sugars in vegetables, boosting flavor without adding extra butter or salt.
 A little splash of balsamic vinegar or fresh lemon juice also improves nearly any vegetable, especially green ones like Brussels sprouts or cabbage.

-So, set your oven to 375°F to 400 °F, line a cookie tray with aluminum foil or parchment paper, and try these different combinations.
+Set your oven to 375°F to 400 °F, line a cookie tray with aluminum foil or parchment paper, and try these different combinations.

 - Trim and cut Brussels sprouts in half, lightly toss with olive oil, balsamic vinegar, salt and pepper.